ccsb-scripps/Meeko/docs/source/cli_rec_prep.rst

 ~~~~~~~~~~~

 The option flags starting with ``--write`` in  ``mk_prepare_receptor`` can
-be used both with an argument to specify the outpuf filename:
+be used both with an argument to specify the output filename:

 .. code-block:: bash